How to Edit Images in WordPress

 Applying a duotone in WordPress is now pretty easy.
 You can choose from one of the presets provided or create your own.

 The Original Way to Edit Your Image in WordPress

 A few years ago, you couldn’t just edit an image within WordPress.
 And it was a bit cumbersome.
 First you’ll need to find the image inside the Media Library, which can be found in your WordPress blog’s sidebar.
 Media > Library.
 (See image below.)

 Once you’re inside your Media Library, you can quickly hunt down your image.
 If need be, you can filter your media by month uploaded or you can do a search for the image by using the Media Search function in the upper-right hand corner.

 Rolling over any of the media listed in your library will provide you with a few options.
 The option we want is Edit.
 Click Edit to view the Edit Media screen that WordPress offers.

-Above is a break-down of what you’ll first see inside the Edit Media page.
+Above is a breakdown of what you’ll first see on the Edit Media page.
 WordPress is a beast with tons of options and features.
 Naturally, WordPress will allow you to attach all sorts of meta-data to your image.
-Two notable features worth mentioning are text fields for Image Caption, Alternative Text (ALT attribute within the IMG tag), and the Description.
+Two notable features worth mentioning are text fields for Image Caption, Alternative Text (ALT attribute within the IMG tag), and Description.